dineshpalli/rg-data-engineering-project/README.md

+*Thanks to [Luke J Byrne](https://github.com/lukejbyrne) for the Repository!
+This is my fork of the [original repository](https://github.com/lukebyrne/azure-data-engineering-e2e-project) for my own learning and reference.*
+*Please check out his [YouTube video](https://www.youtube.com/watch?v=ygJ11fzq_ik&t=4868s) for a detailed walkthrough of the project.*

 # Azure End-to-End Data Engineering Real-Time Project

 This project is a data engineering pipeline solution to a made-up business problem, created to aid in my learning and understanding of data pipelining.

+## Problem Statement / Business Request

+In this project, your company has recognized a gap in understanding its customer demographics—specifically, the gender distribution within the customer base and how it might influence product purchases.
+With a significant amount of customer data stored in an on-premises SQL database, key stakeholders have requested a comprehensive KPI dashboard.
+This dashboard should provide insights into sales by gender and product category, showing total products sold, total sales revenue, and a clear gender split among customers.
+Additionally, they need the ability to filter this data by product category and gender, with a user-friendly interface for date-based queries.

 ## Project Overview